Who we are

 Indian American Cancer Network (IACAN) is a registered 501(c)(3) non-profit organization that aims to help people of South-Asian descent affected by cancer.
 IACAN offers various services to both patients and care givers through their network of liaisons.

-Our mission is to be a cancer resource network that educates and supports the Indian American community.
+Our mission is to be a cancer resource network that educates and supports the South Asian community.

-Every Indian American reduces cancer risk by maintaining a healthy lifestyle, and no Indian American travels the cancer journey alone.
+Every South Asian reduces cancer risk by maintaining a healthy lifestyle, and no South Asian travels the cancer journey alone.

 Indian Americans diagnosed with cancer face unique cultural and social issues.
 From linguistic barriers to dietary differences, they often feel alone in their journey.
 IACAN was established to assist them through the process.